Philippine Navy: Equipment

-Ships
+Vessels

 The names of commissioned ships of the Philippine Navy are prefixed with the letters "BRP", designating "Barko ng Republika ng Pilipinas" (Ship of the Republic of the Philippines).
 The names of ships are often selected to honor important people and places.
-The Philippine Navy is currently operating 82 combat vessels, 14 auxiliaries as listed per category below:
+The Philippine Navy is currently operating 90 combat vessels and 16 auxiliary vessels as listed per category below: